Dondo, Mozambique

 Dondo is a city and district Dondo District of Sofala Province in Mozambique.

 Industry

 Dondo has a cement works which used limestone mined at Muanza.

 Dondo has one of two concrete sleeper plants, the other being at Vila de Sena.

-Dondo has factory building cement vulgar Lusalite materials.

 Transport

 Dondo has a station on the Mozambican rail network, where the line to Malawi and Moatize junctions from the line to Zimbabwe.